Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Protein-membrane dynamics

 \subsection{Coupled gradient dynamics of protein density and membrane conformation}

-We assume that the temporal evolution of the height field $h(x,y,t)$ and the concentration field $\phi(x,y,t)$ follow gradient dynamics, neglecting hydrodynamic effects other than friction.
+We assume that the temporal evolution of the membrane surface ${\mathbf{r} = (x,y,h(x,y))^T}$ and the density field $\phi(x,y,t)$ follow gradient dynamics, neglecting hydrodynamic effects other than friction.
 For the fluid membrane conformations, we use relaxational dynamics

-where $\gamma$ is a positive Onsager coefficient; accounting for fluid dynamics beyond friction would require a more elaborate approach~\cite{Frey:1991}.